Why do people so often

 allowing individuals and corporations to evade mind-boggling

 amounts of tax.
-Pages of examples could be given, but perhaps just one
+Pages of examples could

 will suffice: In the past few decades in the US, Republican governments